Still I Rise

 Do obstacles define us?
 Or can our true identities break through the obstacles imposed upon us by outside forces and even ourselves?

 In this show, artists from Tompkins County use mediums of drawing, painting, collage, music, dance, poetry, and more to express their thoughts around these questions.
-The exhibit is curated by Laura Rowley and is made possible by a CAP grant from the Community Arts Foundation.
+The exhibit is curated by Laura Rowley and is made possible by a GAP grant from the Community Arts Partnership.
 The exhibit runs until September 23, 2018.

 At our First Friday/Gallery Night opening on July 6, from 6 – 8 pm, there will also be an live dance installation piece at 6:30 pm choreographed by Karen Koyanagi and performed by five local dancers.
 The Pop Up Open Art Hive will also join us for the opening.